PurvaNS2005/Competitive-Programming-Portal/README.md

     Register or log in using Firebase Authentication.
 - Profile Page:
     View your/your friend's profile data from Codeforces, LeetCode, and AtCoder, including ratings, problems solved, and ranks.
+- Contests:
+      View all the past, ongoing and upcoming contests from all three platforms.
+Can add all the upcoming contests in the in-app calendar.
 - Contest Calendar:
     Browse contests from various platforms.
     Add or delete contests to manage your participation using the in-app calendar.